InWonYeu/interphon/README.md

 - ### Post-process
 After DFT force calculations for the displaced supercells (POSCAR-0*) are finished
-in each folder of FORCE-0* (folder names are arbitrary—only the order of the folder numbers is important),
+in each folder of **FORCE-0* (folder names are arbitrary—only the order of the folder numbers is important)**,
-the evaluation of interfacial phonon can be executed by the following post-process
+the evaluation of interfacial phonon can be executed by the following ways:
-where the phonon properties are printed out in the forms of data files and graphics:

 #### Density of states (DOS)
 ```